Prev Arrow Commodities

 What is Wheat?

-Wheat is a key commodity in the agricultural market, with prices fluctuating based on various factors such as weather conditions, supply, and demand.
+Wheat is a key commodity in the global market, with its price influenced by various factors such as oil prices, soybean prices, and geopolitical tensions.

 Why is Wheat going down?